elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    This content explores common barriers to critical thinking, such as egocentric thinking and groupthink, and offers strategies to overcome these obstacles to enhance critical thinking skills.
+    This content discusses common barriers to critical thinking and presents strategies for overcoming them, emphasizing the importance of diverse perspectives and reflective practices in enhancing critical thinking skills.
   page_keywords: >-
-    critical thinking, barriers to critical thinking, egocentric thinking, groupthink, drone mentality, social conditioning, misinformation, emotional appeals, lack of practice, questioning, metacognition, reflective practices, education, problem-solving, decision-making
+    critical thinking, barriers to critical thinking, egocentric thinking, groupthink, drone mentality, social conditioning, misinformation, emotional appeals, lack of practice, strategies for critical thinking, education, metacognition
 author: QuickTakes
 question: >-
     What are common barriers to critical thinking, and how can they be overcome?